dycoster/dycoster.github.io/Project04/evaluate-news-nlp/README.md

 The 4th project in the Udacity Front-end Developer Nanodegree program.

 This project requires to build a web tool that allows users to run Natural Language Processing (NLP) on any text.
-The project is developed using Webpack and uses de following build tools.
+The project is developed using Webpack and the student adds to his experience building with the following tools:

 * HTML
 * SCSS